microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 In the `src/main/aks/Dockerfile` file we are now going to enable the database section.

-Follow the instructions in the file.
+Follow the instructions at the end of the `Dockerfile` file.

 ## Build the image on ACR